bhaaskara/Linux/Linux_Concepts.md

 -   **chgrp groupname filename**
 -   **chgrp groupname foldername**

-`Note that the group must exit before you can assign groups to files and directories.`
+`Note that the group must exist before you can assign groups to files and directories.`

 ## To Change Ownership for files and folders
 -   **chown name filename**